 Never cry over spilled milk again!
 Make a splash in your kitchen or bathroom with these striking waterproof vinyl plank designs.
 The realistic wood finishes yield classic appeal and promise to elevate your kitchen or bathroom design from underfoot.

 Roll up your sleeves, throw on some work gloves and transform your home over a weekend with easy click-and-lock vinyl plank flooring.
 The unique click design allows for quick and seamless DIY installation atop any existing flat subfloors including granite, tile, laminate and cement.

-Scuffs, scratches and stains will be a thing of a past with these ultra-durable plank flooring picks.
-Each of the vinyl plank floors is equipped with strong cores to withstand foot traffic and life-proof surfaces that will continue to shine even in life’s messiest moments.
+Scuffs, scratches and stains will be a thing of the past with these ultra-durable plank flooring picks.
+Each of the vinyl plank floors is equipped with solid cores to withstand foot traffic and life-proof surfaces that will continue to shine even in life’s messiest moments.
 These floors fit the bill for both action-packed utility spaces and elegant entryways.

 Achieve a natural wood look in your cottage, farmhouse or country home with these wow-worthy rustic planks.
 Their weathered finish and textured top layer come together to create a convincing dupe to charming reclaimed wood without the instability that comes with the real thing.

 Each of these popular flooring options has its strengths and weaknesses.
 But the right choice often comes down to where you'll be installing your new flooring.

 This affordable, vinyl plank accent wall is not only easy to make, but it's a great way to hide unsightly cords and cables.